DWWA judge profile: Gearoid Devaney MS - Decanter

-Gearoid Devaney MS is a judge at the 2017 Decanter World Wine Awards (DWWA).
+Gearoid Devaney MS is a judge at the Decanter World Wine Awards (DWWA) 2020.

 Gearoid Devaney MS